matth3wjc/restaurant-cs370/README.md

-This repository is for the Restaurant Waitlist and Seating Application created by Jorge Calderon, Matthew Coady, Ryan McKay, Luke Shoulders, and Nicole Taketa during the Fall 2020 semester for our Junior year project class.
+This repository is for the Restaurant Table Manager Application created by Jorge Calderon, Matthew Coady, Ryan McKay, Luke Shoulders, and Nicole Taketa during the Fall 2020 semester for our Junior year project class.
 - Ryan McKay: Programmed and designed the MainWindow
 - Matthew Coady: Programmed and designed the dialog boxes
 - Luke Shoulders: Designed and created the server based database and the database manager super classes